curieshicy/xINTERPDF/README.md

 ## Installation

+(See also Slides 9-13 in User Guide at https://github.com/curieshicy/xINTERPDF/blob/master/xINTERPDF_User_Guide_0.1.0.pdf)

 xINTERPDF can be installed on Linux and macOS computers.
 The easiest way to install it is through <b>conda</b>.
 Here is an example of installing it on macOS 10.10.3.

 (1) Download Anaconda Distribution for macOS at https://www.anaconda.com/download/?lang=en-us#macos.
 Select Python 2.7 version to install.